 Adding to the controlled chaos was the fact that I was one of only two box boys on duty that day, as somebody had called in sick, and so I was frantic trying to keep all the counters from backing up with crushed groceries.

-A few minutes before noon my attention was directed to the screeching of tires as a car violently backed up in front of the large double glass entrance doors to the supermarket.
+A few minutes before noon my attention was directed to the screeching of tires as a car that had violently backed up in front of the large double glass entrance doors to the supermarket.

 The next thing I knew three guys wearing pantyhose over their faces stormed into the lobby screaming at the top of their lungs.

-At first I couldn’t hear what they were saying because the place was buzzing with so much activity and people.
-But as they continued to scream, more and more people stopped their own discussions and the din within the store slowly gave way to a point where I could finally hear what they were screaming.
+At first I couldn’t hear what they were saying, but as they continued to scream, people stopped their own discussions and the din within the store slowly gave way.

 “Nobody move, Motherf*****s!
 Hands in the air!”